ravishar/AI_Agent_Workshop/README.md

 ## 4. Select a Deployment
 A minimal resource allocation (e.g., 2 cores) is sufficient.

 > ⚠️ **Note:** You may stop the server once you complete the task to avoid unnecessary charges, even if the server is idle.
+Open codespaces [https://github.com/codespaces](https://github.com/codespaces), select `...` for the code space and select `Stop`.

 ## 5. Wait for VS Code to Launch
 The environment will open in Visual Studio Code and start installing Python automatically.